paracrawl/keops/evaluators.md

 When performing this kind of evaluation, a source text and a reference translation is presented to you.
 Then, you must rank a set of candidate translations.
 The first position belongs to the best translation and, the last position, to the worst one.

+When you search in this mode, please note that label filtering is not available because labels are not used.

 You can order the translations using the mouse or the keyboard:

 __Mouse__